Robert De Niro’s grandson dies: ‘Loved you beyond words’

-Sharing her grief on Instagram, Drena expressed her profound love for her “darling boy” and the indescribable pain she feels in his absence.
+Sharing her grief on Instagram, Drena expressed her profound love for her “darling boy” and her indescribable pain in his absence.

 “I wish that love alone could have saved you,” she wrote.